Cosine256/spelunky-2-tas-wizard/README.md

 2. Either launch Spelunky 2 normally and attach Overlunky with *Inject to running game process*, or use the *Launch vanilla game with Overlunky* button.
 You can also use Playlunky, but do not enable TAS Wizard as a Playlunky mod.
 You don't want two copies of the mod loaded at once.
 3. Once the game is running, open the Overlunky *Scripts* menu.
 4. Enable the *Load scripts from Mods/Packs* options.
-5. Find "TAS Wizard" in the list of scripts and enable it.
-It's usually near the bottom of the list.
+5. Use the *Search* input to find "TAS Wizard" in the list of scripts.
+6. Enable the TAS Wizard script.
-6. TAS Wizard is now loaded and active.
-You can always access its options via the *Scripts* menu.
+7. TAS Wizard is now loaded and active.
+You can always access its options via the Overlunky *Scripts* menu.

-TAS Wizard's engine pauses are only compatible with Overlunky's *Fade* pauses.
-You must ensure that Overlunky is using the correct pause type:

-1. Open the Overlunky *Options* menu.
-2. Open *Frame advance / Engine pause type*.
-3. Select *2: Fade* and deselect all of the other choices.

 ## Compatibility